tbp.monty.frameworks.utils#

 - Parameters:

-neighbor_patch_frac – fraction of the patch width that defines the std of the gaussian distribution used to sample the weights.
-Defines a local neighborhood for principal curvature computation.
+neighbor_patch_frac – Fraction of the patch width that defines the standard deviation of the Gaussian distribution used to sample the weights.

 - Returns: